 Top 10 Rolling Stones Bill Wyman Songs

 Born William George Perks on Oct.
 24, 1936, Rolling Stones bassist Bill Wyman has been called laid back, stoic and reserved.
-He has also been called one of the greatest bass players rock and roll has ever known.
+He has also been called one of the greatest bass players rock ‘n’ roll has ever known.
 His subtle yet highly effective playing was the pulse of the band through their finest hours.
-He, along with drummer Charlie Watts, provided the perfect rhythm section for the raunchy rock and roll the band is best known for.
-We salute Mr. Wyman and a few of his most shining contributions to the greatest rock and roll band in the world with our countdown of the Top 10 Rolling Stones Bill Wyman Songs.
+He, along with drummer Charlie Watts, provided the perfect rhythm section for the raunchy rock ‘n’ roll the band is best known for.
+These are the Top 10 Rolling Stones Bill Wyman Songs.

 ‘Paint It, Black’

-What can we say about 'Gimme Shelter' that hasn't been said time and again.
-It's not only a Top 10 Rolling Stones Bill Wyman Song, it’s one of the greatest tracks in rock history.
-After an early attempt using a Keith Richards vocal, Jagger took his rightful place behind the mic and the rest, as they so often say, is history.
+“Gimme Shelter” is not only a Top 10 Rolling Stones Bill Wyman Song, it’s one of the greatest tracks in rock history.
+After an early attempt using a Keith Richards vocal, Mick Jagger took his rightful place behind the mic and the rest, as they so often say, is history.
 Wyman’s bass is so simple but so perfect for the mood of the song.
 The groove the band gets on here is sinister and inviting, thanks in large part to Wyman and Watts.

-'19th Nervous Breakdown' is easily one of the Top 10 Rolling Stones Bill Wyman Songs!
-Mick Jagger’s Dylan-inspired vocal rides high atop the train like rhythm section, with Watts swinging as Wyman sways.
-Throw in some raunchy Bo Diddley-style guitar licks from Richards and Jones and you’ve got a genuine classic.
-Wyman’s dive bomber bass runs at the song’s end are the grand exclamation point completing a perfect sentence.
+“19th Nervous Breakdown” is easily one of the Top 10 Rolling Stones Bill Wyman Songs.
+Mick Jagger’s Bob Dylan-inspired vocal rides high atop the train like rhythm section, with Watts swinging as Wyman sways.
+Throw in some raunchy Bo Diddley-style guitar licks from Keith Richards and Brian Jones and you’ve got a classic.
+Wyman’s dive-bomber bass runs at the song’s end are the grand exclamation point completing a perfect sentence.
 The song hit No. 1 in the U.K. and No. 2 in the States.